-Google Team Drives are shared spaces where teams can store and share their files and folder.
+Google Shared Drives (previously called Team Drives) are shared spaces where teams can store and share their files and folder.

 Unlike files in My Drive, files in Team Drive belong to the team instead of an individual.
 Even if members leave, the files stay exactly where they are so your team can continue to share information and get work done.